Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 ### Pitch Shifter:

-Increases the frequency of the input signal continously up to two (Inverse of Detune)
+Increases the frequency of the input signal continously up to double (Inverse of Detune)

 	sft [([+][]c)] s pshift mixer gain
 		pshift 		– Pitch (shift)